 - Boil in a saucepan for 5 minutes, then add the cauliflower florets and boil for a further 5-10 minutes until the potatoes and cauliflower are tender and cooked.

 - Drain the water out of the saucepan, and then add the garlic, olive oil and mustard to the vegetables.

 - Add salt and pepper to taste, then mash the potatoes/cauliflower mixture with a potato ricer until smooth (about 5 minutes).

-- Serve with your favourite main dish and gravy (or eat on their own!), and enjoy.
+- Serve with your favourite main dish and my easy 7 Ingredient Vegan Gravy (or eat on their own!), and enjoy.